mayankksingh911-gif/power-bi-uber-business-analysis/README.md

 ---

-# 🛠️ Dashboard Components

-The project can be implemented using BI and data visualization tools such as:

-* Power BI
-* Tableau
-* Excel
-* SQL
-* Python

----

 # 🚀 Project Goal

 The primary goal of this project is to transform raw Uber booking data into **actionable business insights** through interactive visualizations, KPIs, trends, and customer/vehicle-level analysis.